glebowadim/tamagochi_logic/fffffff.md

 ## Integration Trackor
 This Trackor contains information about the integration.
 Fields: Integration ID, Integration Name, Control Process, Directionality, Enabled, Last Run, External System, Last Modified Date, Description.
-* Integration ID – Unique identifier
+* Integration ID – Unique identifier.
+(2)
 * Integration Name – User-friendly integration name.
+(1)
 * Control Process – Grouping of several integrations with common logic.
+(2)
 * Directionality – Data flow direction (Outward, Inward, or Bi-Directional).
+(1)
-* Enabled – Allows to suspend integration
+* Enabled – Allows to suspend integration.
+(2)
 * Last Run – Date and time of the last run.
+(1)
 * External System – System that the Integration is connecting to.
+(1)
 * Last Modified Date – Last modification date of the Trackor.
+(1)
 * Description – Description of integration.
+(1)
 * Read From STDOUT - Checkbox that indicates that stdout is added to Log Trackor.
-`<addr>`
+(2)

 1 – information fields.
 2 – fields that affect integration.